pietrobraione/tardis/README.md

     $ tardis <options>

-If you prefer to invoke TARDIS from code, this is a possible template:
+If you prefer to invoke TARDIS programmatically, this is a possible template of a launcher class:

 ```Java
 import tardis.Main;